 The standard advice is to set aside 10% of your total shares into an option pool.
 We think this standard advice is incorrect because it doesn't fit all companies.
-If you set aside too many shares, founders may take on unnecessary dilution.
-If you set aside too few shares, founders may not have enough equity to give employees and need to do complicated paperwork to increase their option pool size.
+If you set aside too much of the company's equity, founders may take on unnecessary dilution.
+If you set aside too little, founders may not have enough company stock to give employees and will need to do complicated paperwork to increase their option pool size.

-The goal with the option pool is to set aside enough shares to hire the people you need before your next round.
+The goal with the option pool is to set aside enough shares to hire the people you need before your next round of funding.
 Ask these questions:

-Work backgrounds to determine how large your equity pool should be.
-For example, if you raised a large seed and need to hire 20 engineers to build the prototype, you may need more than a 10% equity pool.
+The skillsets of your founders and the needs of the business determine how large your equity pool should be.
+For example, if you raised a large seed round and need to hire 20 engineers to build the prototype for your product, you may need more than a 10% equity pool.
 If you do not need to hire anyone because you have a large team of co-founders, you will need a smaller option pool.

 Why is an unused option pool bad for founders?

-Unused shares in the option pool before your next equity round means more dilution for you and your co-founders if you're raising on post-money SAFEs (common for most startups).
+Unused shares in the option pool before your next equity round means more dilution for you and your co-founders if you're fundraising on post-money SAFEs (common for most early-stage startups).

-What is the slight difference in dilution mean?
-That depends on how much your company will be worth in the future.
+What does the slight difference in dilution mean?
+That depends on how much your company winds up being worth in the future.

 How do I set up my option pool?

-Creating an option pool means filling out paperwork to set aside a portion of your shares.
+Creating a stock option pool means filling out paperwork to set aside a portion of your shares.
 You can get these documents through your lawyer or Pulley.
+If using the documents Pulley provides, we recommend partnering with your lawyer for instating your option pool.
 We do not recommend googling and using random docs online to create your option pool - there are too many poorly written documents online.

-You can record your option pool on Pulley and start issuing options.
+You can record your option pool on Pulley's cap table platform and start issuing options.
 Pulley gives you option templates, handles the signing, and the subsequent board issuance.